 Nathan Winograd worked at the Society for the Prevention of Cruelty to Animals in San Francisco.
 What most people don’t understand is that SPCA wasn’t designed to help animals but to get rid of them.
 Every year, they would euthanize over four million animals.

-Fed up with how things were, Winograd attempted to start the first no kill shelter.
-When Winograd went to city council to plead his case, people flew from all over the country to testify against him.
+Fed up with how things were, Winograd attempted to start the first no-kill shelter.
+When Winograd went to the city council to plead his case, people flew from all over the country to testify against him.
 His critics said it couldn’t be done, it would be inhumane and it would be financially irresponsible.

-After a few years, San Francisco became the first no kill city.
+Winograd persisted.
+He went to the few who cared enough to join his cause.
+And it worked.
+After a few years, San Francisco became the first no-kill city.
 Winograd went on to do it again in other places like North Carolina and Reno.

 Winograd didn’t have to change everyone’s mind.
 Most people don’t care about animal shelters.
 He went to the tribe of those who did care about animal treatment first.
 And then pleaded his case to the ones who might care next.

 The world is divided into tribes.
-Tribes are defined as an assembled group with common interest and goals (insiders).
+Tribes are defined as an assembled group with common interests and goals (insiders).

 Rockers who prefer Van Hagar over Van Halen is a tribe.
 Skiers who enjoy riding $60,000 gold plated skis is a tribe.
 Apple has a tribe.
-So does Samsung, and Nike, and REI.
+So is Samsung, Nike, and REI.

 When we are talking about changing the world, we are not actually talking about changing the entire world—we are talking about changing a segment of the world.